RobinMontferme/score-docs/docs/reference-manual/processes/library/javascript.md

 *score* uses JavaScript version ES7.
 See the [JavaScript reference](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference) for more information about the JS language.

 It also uses QML (property real, etc.).
-See the [QML Reference](https://doc.qt.io/qt-5/qmlreference.html) for more information.
+See the [QML Reference](https://doc.qt.io/qt-5/qmlreference.html) and [QT Quick Reference](https://doc.qt.io/qt-5/qtquick-index.html) for more information.

 Either code directly or a path to the file can be added to the Javascript code editor - if it's a file it will be watched for changes.